 I really didn’t start living an immodest lifestyle until I went to college.
 After all, when I lived under my parent’s roof things were very controlled.
 When I went to school I lived by the standards I chose because I could..
 I was able to dress however I wanted, I could speak however I wanted, I could behave however I wanted.

-And I did.
+So, I did.

 That unplanned pregnancy led to my first abortion.
-And because I had done a pretty good job justifying my sin of abortion, I was eager to work inside the abortion industry, which only further deepened my sin and my justifications.
-Now I shared this dirty secret with a man who was a complete loser.
+Since I had sufficiently justified the sin of my abortion I was eager to work inside the abortion industry, which only furthered my sins and justifications.
+Now, I shared this dirty secret with a man who was a complete loser.
 Not only did we share that secret, but we shared a bond through sexual intimacy.

 See there?
 See how my life could have been totally different?
+Hindsight is 20/20.

-But let’s just go there for a sec.
-What if I had protected my body, my mind and my heart from immodesty?
+But, let’s just go there for a sec.
+What if I had protected my body, my mind, and my heart from immodesty?

 This isn’t just a lesson for women, either.
 You aren’t getting off the hook here, guys.
 Women dress and behave like they do primarily because that’s what they think YOU want.
 Show them that you want something different.
 Show them that you want a woman who is virtuous, who strives for modesty, who lives to please God over man.
 I bet that if men changed the way they acted towards women, women’s behavior would also change.
 Just a thought.

 I am incredibly blessed with a wonderful husband and four amazing kiddos.
 I have a job that I love.
 I couldn’t ask for a better life.
 However, my life is also filled with the mistakes from my past, mistakes that I will live with for the rest of my life.

 Seek better things.
 Seek Godly things.
 Seek honorable things.
 Don’t waste your life trying to conform to society.
 It’s much cooler to be different anyway.